Bmi Doctors

 When combining semaglutide with other medications, healthcare professionals should:

-• Adjust Medication Dosages: Doses of other diabetes medications, particularly sulfonylureas or insulin, may need to be reduced to prevent low blood sugar.
+• Adjust Medication Dosages: Doses of other diabetes medications, particularly sulfonylureas or insulin, may need to be reduced.

 • Consult Healthcare Providers: Always inform your healthcare provider about all medications being taken to identify potential interactions and ensure safe treatment plans.